Pranay7ej/CNN-soil-image-classification/README.md

 The data used for this is comes from google images.
 There were then saved into seperate files based on their soil class into 4 types (Alluvial, Black, Clay, Red).

+The images are preprocessed using the Keras ImageDataGenerator class.
+This resizes to an approximate size for the algorithm (299,299,3) pixels.

+The images were also normalised so that elements range from 0->1 instead of 0->255.